timescale/docs/migrate/dual-write-and-backfill/index.md

    with downtime, or the relational data can be copied asynchronously while the application continues to run (that is, changes relatively infrequently).

-For more information, consult the step-by-step guide for the source database that you will use:
+For more information, consult the step-by-step guide for your source database:

 - [Dual-write and backfill from TimescaleDB][from-timescaledb]
 - [Dual-write and backfill from PostgreSQL][from-postgres]